phil-opp/blog_os/blog/content/second-edition/posts/04-unit-testing/index.md

 ```
 > cargo test
-   Compiling blog_os v0.2.0 (file:///home/philipp/Documents/blog_os)
+   Compiling blog_os v0.2.0 (file:///…/blog_os)
-error[E0152]: duplicate lang item found: `panic_fmt`.
+error[E0152]: duplicate lang item found: `panic_impl`.
-  --> src/main.rs:26:1
+  --> src/main.rs:35:1
    |
-26 | / pub extern "C" fn rust_begin_panic(
+35 | / pub fn panic(info: &PanicInfo) -> ! {
-27 | |     _msg: core::fmt::Arguments,
-28 | |     _file: &'static str,
-29 | |     _line: u32,
+36 | |     println!("{}", info);
-...  |
-32 | |     loop {}
+37 | |     loop {}
-33 | | }
+38 | | }
    | |_^
    |
    = note: first defined in crate `std`.
 ```

 The problem is that unit tests are built for the host machine, with the `std` library included.
 This makes sense because they should be able to run as a normal application on the host operating system.
-Since the standard library has it's own implementation of the `panic_fmt` language item, we get the above error.
-To fix it, we use [conditional compilation] to include our implementation of the language item only in non-test environments:
+Since the standard library has it's own `panic_implementation` function, we get the above error.
+To fix it, we use [conditional compilation] to include our implementation of the panic handler only in non-test environments:

 [conditional compilation]: https://doc.rust-lang.org/reference/attributes.html#conditional-compilation